DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Thus, I moved on to using a static site generator.
 Given that I was already a GitHub user and had opted to deploy my site with GitHub Pages, I opted to use [Jekyll](https://jekyllrb.com).
 Jekyll is nice, and its support for Shopify's [Liquid templating language](https://shopify.github.io/liquid) made it wonderfully flexible -- but it wasn't necessarily exactly conducive to my preferred workflow, and dealing with Ruby proved a pain.

 From that, came my own static site generator, [Adduce](https://adduce.vale.rocks).
-Adduce is wonderful, and I love the flexibility allotted by being able to use it as a tool with a scripting language to build my site, rather than a framework, but it has limitations that I'm ill-equipped to address with my current Rust capabilities.
+Adduce is wonderful, and I love the flexibility afforded by using it as a tool with a scripting language to build my site, rather than a framework, but it has limitations that I'm ill-equipped to address with my Rust capabilities.

 With Adduce, I had the issue that lacking functions meant many parts of the site had to be hand-coded and modified, which was time-consuming, and I [came to realise](https://www.lesswrong.com/posts/Nq2BtFidsnhfLuNAx/?commentId=Xby4NTqhC3DzWKt9P) that _something_ needed to change.
 Thanks to my commitment to building things on web foundations such as HTML, CSS, and JS and not abstracting them, it was pretty easy to migrate as needed.